contactrange0123/PrivacyPolicy/README.md

 Your Choices:

 You can grant or revoke permission for ContactRange to access your contacts through your device's settings.
-All contact lists generated within the app can be deleted at any time.
+All contacts and contact lists generated within the app can be deleted at any time.

 Changes to This Privacy Policy: